Streaming Speech-to-Text API

 4

-5# Load and encode audio file
+5# Load your audio file

 6with open("path/to/your/audio.wav", "rb") as f: